DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/roku/_index.md

 ## Start monitoring Roku applications

-To get started with RUM for Roku, create an application and configure the RokuSDK.
+To get started with RUM for Roku, create an application and configure the Roku SDK.

 {{< whatsnext desc="This section includes the following topics:">}}
   {{< nextlink href="/real_user_monitoring/mobile_and_tv_monitoring/roku/setup">}}<u>Setup</u>: Learn how to set up the Roku SDK, track background events, and send data when devices are offline.{{< /nextlink >}}